2017 Go Blue Awards Finalists

 One of the most significant threats impacting our ocean today is plastic pollution.
 Despite the challenges of the marine pollution issue, Melati and Isabel have recognized that it’s a completely preventable problem that they, along with their peers and members of the local community, have the power to address.
 Marine pollution negatively affects marine life, human health, and the economy of Bali.
 Melati and Isabel’s actions have proven successful to inspire others to change their habits and significantly reduce their dependency on plastic bags.

-In December 2014, Bye Bye Plastic Bags signed an MOU with the Governor Bali, Bp.
+December 2014: Bye Bye Plastic Bags signed an MOU with the Governor Bali, Bp.
 Mangku Pastika, to work together to encourage the people of Bali to reduce their use of plastic bags.
-Six months later, they received confirmation from the Balinese government announcing that Bali will become plastic bag and balloon free by 2018.

 Blue Business of the Year Finalists: